Fabulang/stories/en/a1-unlucky-winner.md

 Lucy gets money from a company to write a book.
 In the book, she tells her whole story.
 She goes on television to talk about her book.

-Very soon, Lucy has a lot of money and friends.
+Soon, Lucy has a lot of money and friends.
 She is happy.
 And she never won the lottery.